Thermal emission spectra of the ultra-hot Jupiter WASP-33 b: Retrieval analysis

-The EQ retrieval analysis yields consistent results with those from the HR spectroscopic study~\citep{changeat2022}.
-The best-fit model spectrum, the corresponding T-P profile and the pressure-dependent chemical abundances are presented in Fig.\ref{fig:bestfit_eq}, Fig.~\ref{fig:TP_EQ} and Table~\ref{table:eq_model_para}, respectively.
-The retrieved T-P profile suggests that the temperature inversion layer initiates near 1\,bar, consistent with previous results~\citep[e.g.][]{Nugroho2021, van2023, finnerty2023}, though the layer above the inversion is relatively cooler in our results.
-As shown in Table~\ref{table:eq_model_para}, the dayside atmopshere of WASP-33\,b should be highly metal-rich and exhibit a super-solar C/O ratio.
+EQ retrieval analysis yields consistent results with those from the HR spectroscopic study~\citep{changeat2022}.
+The best-fit model spectrum, the corresponding T-P profile, and the pressure-dependent chemical abundances are presented in Fig.\ref{fig:bestfit_eq}, Fig.\ref{fig:TP_EQ} and Table~\ref{table:eq_model_para}, respectively.
+The retrieved T-P profile suggests that the temperature inversion layer initiates near 1\,bar, consistent with previous results~\citep[e.g.][]{Nugroho2021, van2023, finnerty2023}, although the layer above the inversion is relatively cooler in our results.
+As shown in Table~\ref{table:eq_model_para}, the dayside atmosphere of WASP-33\,b should be highly metal-rich and exhibit a super-solar C/O ratio.

 Table~\ref{table:BE_EQ} summarizes the Bayesian-evidence validation for each species, showing strong support for H$^{-}$, H${2}$O, and CO, weak support for TiO, and no support for CH$_{4}$.
-Figure~\ref{fig:EQ_abundances} displays the mass mixing ratios (MMRs) of these species as a function of pressure derived from the retrieved T-P profile.
-Given that CH$_{4}$ is disfavored by the Bayesian evidence and is thermochemically implausible in the dayside atmosphere of UHJs, we therefore do not further examine the CH$_{4}$ MMR.
-Although the H$^{-}$ abundance in the EQ model is appreciably lower than in the FREE model, the strong Bayesian evidence for H$^{-}$ in both frameworks underscores its necessity in the dayside atmosphere.
-The very high, nearly constant MMR of CO with altitude, together with the comparatively lower abundance of H$_{2}$O, is consistent with the KPIC detection reported by \cite{finnerty2023}.
+Figure~\ref{fig:EQ_abundances} displays the MMRs of these species as a function of the pressure derived from the retrieved T-P profile.
+Given that CH$_{4}$ is disfavored by Bayesian evidence and is thermochemically implausible in the dayside atmosphere of UHJs, we therefore do not further examine the CH$_{4}$ MMR.
+Although H$^{-}$ abundance in the EQ model is appreciably lower than in the FREE model, the strong Bayesian evidence for H$^{-}$ in both frameworks underscores its necessity in the dayside atmosphere.
+The very high and nearly constant MMR of CO with altitude, together with the comparatively lower abundance of H$_{2}$O, is consistent with the Keck Planet Imager and Characterizer (KPIC) detection reported by \cite{finnerty2023}.
 The low concentration of TiO is likely a natural consequence of thermal dissociation in the hot upper atmosphere.
-Note that the retrieved emission spectrum is dominated by atmospheric layers between 1\,$\upmu$bar and 1\,bar; therefore the species abundances within this pressure range are expected to be the most reliable.
+Note that the retrieved emission spectrum is dominated by atmospheric layers between 1\,$\upmu$bar and 1\,bar; therefore, the species abundances within this pressure range are expected to be the most reliable.